 To record an answer on the answer sheet:

 In the test you will need to mark your answers on a separate answer sheet.
 This answer sheet will have your child’s name and date of birth pre-printed on it before the test.
-You have to mark the correct answer for each question by drawing a line with your pencil through the small rectangular box beside it, like this.
+You have to mark the correct answer for each question by drawing a line with your pencil through the small rectangular box beside it, as shown above.